george-hawkins/arf-drone/README.md

 Telemetry kit
 -------------

 TODO: install the [telemetry kit](https://www.unmannedtechshop.co.uk/100mw-ardupilot-unmanned-telemetry-kit-v2-433mhz/) and see if it simply relays telemetry information or if it allows direct control from the ground station.
+If it's interesting add it into the parts list.